 - Lifestyle.
 This category includes apparel designed for everyday life with the flexibility to meet our customers' needs from the time they wake up to the moment they fall asleep.
 Like the footwear category, our natural materials offer exceptional 'next-to-skin' comfort and enhanced functionality across the apparel line.
 We teased this category with the introduction of Trino as a material when we launched our sock line in 2019, and have since expanded this category with underwear, tees, jackets, and sweaters in late 2020. - Perform.
 With the success of our Perform footwear products, our next logical move was to apply our technical expertise and learnings into athletic apparel.
 Our design philosophy for this category is to develop products that are visually athletic and technically designed, with a versatile casual style that can cross into daily life.
-We introduced the category with our Sprinter sock line, which we launched in conjunction with the Tree Dasher in 2020.
-Our offerings in this category have expanded significantly beyond our Sprinter sock line; for example, recently, we launched our Natural Run collection in late summer 2021, which includes performance tanks, tees, leggings, and shorts across men's and women's styles.
-Our Perform apparel focuses on incorporating our innovative natural materials to enhance form and function, in an industry where historically most products have relied heavily on synthetic materials.
-We have additional offerings currently under development, which will continue to empower our customers to explore and appreciate the great outdoors, better connecting with nature.
+To date, we have launched the Sprinter and Pacer sock lines within Performance Apparel.
+We have several offerings currently under development which will empower our customers to explore and appreciate the great outdoors, better connecting with nature.